naserih/stockastic/README.md

 - Learn about TSX stock tickers and daily stock prices (open, close) and volume.

 ## Lesson 1: Read data from file into the pandadata frame
+In this lesson we are going build a python script to read TSX historical stock prices (2019-2020) and sort the stock tickers according to their average volume.
 <details>
 <summary> Read data from CSV file ...   </summary>
-  0. data directory contains daily stock values for TSX stocks for year 2019.
+  0. data directory contains daily stock values for TSX stocks for year 2019-2020.
 Files names are stock tickers.
-Open some of the csv files and check the data structure.
-In this lesson we are going to open these files in the python and sort the stockes according to their average volume.
+Open a couple of the csv files and check the data structure.

   1. Use python to list all the CSV files (stock tickers) from `./data/TSX/20190222`
 ```